Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You learn a number of additional languages of your choice equal to your Intelligence modifier.
 Whenever your base Intelligence modifier increases thereafter, you may learn a new language.

 ###### Linguistic Insight
-You have **:d20-adv: Advantage**{ .d20 } on skill checks made to discern information from a language or text you don't understand.
+You have **:d20-adv: Advantage**{.d20} on skill checks made to discern information from a language or text you don't understand.

 ###### Lip Reader
 If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.